Aptimex/portl/README.md

 ```
 - You may also swap out the Peer's `Endpoint` for an Interface `ListenPort` if you want to act more like a server and have the peer initiate connections to this machine.

-The specified config file will be copied to `/etc/wireguard/portl0.conf`. `Address` and `DNS` lines (not supported by `wg`) will be commented out but parsed later by the `up` command to configure the interface.
+The specified config file will be copied to `/etc/wireguard/portl.conf`. `Address` and `DNS` lines (not supported by `wg`) will be commented out but parsed later by the `up` command to configure the interface.
 The config file will persist after the interface is removed (via the `down` command or otherwise) so you should only need to run `config` once unless configuration changes are needed.

 ### up
-Uses the config file at `/etc/wireguard/portl0.conf` (created via the `config` command) to create a Wireguard interface named `portl0` located in the `portl` network namespace.
+Uses the config file at `/etc/wireguard/portl.conf` (created via the `config` command) to create a Wireguard interface named `portl0` located in the `portl` network namespace.
+Alternatively, specify a config file path as the argument to this command rather than running the `config` command first.

 If the original config file contained `DNS=IP` options (also allowing multiple comma-separated IPs), those will be parsed and applied as `nameserver [IP]` values to a `resolve.conf` file specific to the `portl` namespace.
 This is done by writing the values to `/etc/netns/portl/resolve.conf`, which Linux will make available inside the namespace at the standard `/etc/resolve.conf` location without affecting that file outside the namespace.
-Like the config file in `/etc/wireguard/`, this namespaced `resolve.conf` file will be persistent and remain in use until modified manually or by the `config` command.
-If `/etc/netns/portl/resolve.conf` does not exist (either because it is deleted or DNS was never specified in a config file) then the namespace will use the same `/etc/resolve.conf` file as the main OS.
+Like the config file in `/etc/wireguard/`, this `/etc/netns/portl/resolve.conf` file will persist until modified manually or by another `config`/`up ./file` command.
+If `/etc/netns/portl/resolve.conf` does not exist (either because it was deleted or DNS was never specified in a config file) then the namespace will use a copy of the same `/etc/resolve.conf` file as the main OS.

 ### show
 Shortcut to run `wg show` within the namespace.